 It's really important that each date is set to the actual date the corresponding investment was received, as we'll then date the share certificates and SH01 form for Companies House to show the shares were allocated based on those dates.

-If you have SEIS or EIS funds this is super important because funds need to be fully paid up (and received in the company bank account) before the shares are issued.
-HMRC take the date on the SH01 and Share Certificates as the date that the shares were issued.
+If you have SEIS or EIS investments then it's super important that all shares be fully paid up, and payment received in the company bank account before the shares are issued.
+HMRC will take the date on the SH01 as the date that the shares were issued.

 3) CREATE YOUR BOARD RESOLUTION TO APPROVE THE ROUND